jrask/rx-lab/revealjs-presentations/background.md

 ## Blocking & non-blocking operations

+To make full advantage of rx we need API:s that are non-blocking.

-* REST ?
+* HTTP/REST clients ?
 * SOAP ?
 * JDBC ?
 * Files ?
 * More ?

-Note: How can we make blocking operations non-blocking:ish?
+Note: Which of these provide non-blocking API:s?
+How can we make blocking operations non-blocking:ish?
 JDBC and transactions?
 JDBC and transactions over multiple methods?

 ---